 Both biological parents have equal access rights to their child unless the police or court system has severed their parental rights.
 The school cannot intervene in parental disputes and will not prevent any biological or legal guardian access to their child unless an order has been received from the courts, CPS, or police department stating otherwise.

 Under FERPA, the school also provides Child Find services to our students.
-Detailed information about Child Find procedures can be found at the front desk.
+Detailed information about Child Find procedures can be found by calling the front office.